endodoug/endodoug.github.io/_posts/2016-03-21-create-a-picker-view-with-enums.md

 published: true
 ---

 I’ve been working with enums for a couple weeks, learning how powerful and convenient they can be.
-Here’s a quick example of a picker view that will be populated using and enum/array combination.
+Here’s a quick example of a picker view that will be populated using an enum/array combination.

 I’m going to build an app that displays the top ranked UFC fighters in each weight class,  which you’ll choose with the picker.
 This will be a work-in-progress but should turn out like this when finished.